St. John’s Soup Kitchen, Norristown

 - June & December: Canned Juice, Canned Tuna, Peanut Butter

 Rise Against Hunger

 Rise Against Hunger is an international hunger relief non-profit organization that coordinates the packaging and distribution of food and other life-changing aid to people in developing nations.
-Once per year, St. David’s parishioners get together to package 30,000-40,000 meals for those in need.
-These meals are then distributed by Rise Against Hunger to a location in need.
+St. David’s parishioners get together to package 30,000-40,000 meals for those in need, which are then distributed by Rise Against Hunger to a location in need.